buhrmi/buhrmi/README.md

 ### Work with us

-Join the roster and party with us at the next shareholder meeting: [hello@buhrmi.de](mailto:hello@buhrmi.de)
+Would you like to join the roster and party with us at the next shareholder meeting?
+Reach out at [hello@buhrmi.de](mailto:hello@buhrmi.de)

 ## Open Source